motherjones/newsquiz/README.md

 *MoJo staffers:* get started by following [these instructions](https://github.com/motherjones/story-tools#starting-a-new-project).

 This tool offers a simple way to create quizzes using only a little bit of code and a Google spreadsheet.
-It's pretty simple.
-Whip this HTML up (usually can go in the source code view in your CMS):
+The quizzes work well with text and photos, and you can embed source links at your pleasure.
+Also works well on mobile.
+Let's get started.

+-----CUT ALL THIS?----
 You're also going to need this bit of Javascript:

 And CSS: